brianglass/anastasis/files/thursday matins.md

 After the 3rd Reading of the Psalter, others.

-On earth you did not love earthÂ’s glory, Glorious ones; by proclaiming the God of heaven to humans you led them all to him.
+On earth you did not love earth’s glory, Glorious ones; by proclaiming the God of heaven to humans you led them all to him.

 ****